apache/spark/README.md

 When workflows are defined as code, they become more maintainable, versionable, testable, and collaborative.

-Use airflow to author workflows as directed acyclic graphs (DAGs) of tasks.
+Use Airflow to author workflows as directed acyclic graphs (DAGs) of tasks.
-The airflow scheduler executes your tasks on an array of workers while following the specified dependencies.
+The Airflow scheduler executes your tasks on an array of workers while following the specified dependencies.
 Rich command line utilities make performing complex surgeries on DAGs a snap.
 The rich user interface makes it easy to visualize pipelines running in production, monitor progress, and troubleshoot issues when needed.

+## Getting started
+Please visit the Airflow Platform documentation for help with [installing Airflow](http://pythonhosted.org/airflow/installation.html), getting a [quick start](http://pythonhosted.org/airflow/start.html), or a more complete [tutorial](http://pythonhosted.org/airflow/tutorial.html).

-For more information and documentation, please visit the [Airflow Wiki](https://github.com/airbnb/airflow/wiki).
+For further information, please visit the [Airflow Wiki](https://github.com/airbnb/airflow/wiki).

 ## Beyond the Horizon